Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Numerical Results

 To further explore the impact of Nakagami-$m$ fading parameters on the modeling accuracy of the Gaussian copula when different correlation matrices are used, Fig. 7 plots the OPs versus the average transmit SNR $\gamma$ under different methods, for selected values of $m$ and $\mu$, respectively.
-On the whole, regardless of the values of $m$ and $\mu$, `FAS\_Theo\_Enve' consistently provides more accurate OP performance than `FAS\_Theo\_Coeff' in sparse port deployment and the low OP region.
-Moreover, as $m$ decreases or $\mu$ increases, `FAS\_Theo\_Enve' achieves higher accuracy than `FAS\_Theo\_Coeff' at lower average transmit SNR $\gamma$.
+On the whole, regardless of the values of $m$ and $\mu$, `FAS\_Theo\_Enve' consistently provides more accurate OP performance than `FAS\_Theo\_Coeff' in sparse port deployment and the low OP regime.
+Moreover, as $m$ decreases or $\mu$ increases, `FAS\_Theo\_Enve' achieves higher accuracy than `FAS\_Theo\_Coeff'.